- oc4jgroovy.jar: http://j.mp/dQvCRv

 At this point, it’s more illustrative to present a simple example.
 Lets consider that we have a two-instance installation of Oracle Application Server, on which we have a group called COLORS in which reside two OC4J instances, RED and BLUE.

-Across the COLORS group, for each OC4J instance we wish to view the vendor and version of the JDK that is being used, and report the current memory that has been consumed by the running instance.
+Across the COLORS group, for each OC4J instance we wish to view the vendor and version of the JDK that is being used, and report the current memory that has been consumed by the running instance.As a starting point, the OC4J MBean that contains the required information is the JVMMBean.

 This can be obtained from an OC4J MBeanServer using the ObjectName “oc4j:j2eeType=JVM,name=single,J2EEServer=standalone”.

-The target J2EEServerGroup will have an ObjectName of the form “ias:j2eeType=J2EEServerGroup,name=
+The target J2EEServerGroup will have an ObjectName of the form “ias:j2eeType=J2EEServerGroup,name=”

 import demo.oc4j.jmx.*;